Edited by: Keri Stooksbury

 Hot Tip: Don’t have your little one’s passport yet?
 Check out our detailed piece: How to Get a U.S. Passport for Your Baby [Step-By-Step].

 Having the proper paperwork is especially crucial if you’re traveling without your child’s other parent or if you’re traveling with children who are not your own.
-In either of these cases, some countries may require that you have documentation to prove you have permission to travel with the child.
+In either of these cases, some countries may require that you have documentation, like copies of birth certificates or notes from the child’s non-present parents, to prove you have permission to travel with the child.

 14. Bring a Car Seat

-If you plan to rent or hire a car at your destination and don’t know that you can get a car seat there, take a car seat with you.
-Most car rental companies have car seats available with your rental, but you should confirm before your trip that there will be a car seat there and available for your use.
-Some car services have car seats as well, but they are generally less common than car rental companies with car seats.
+If you plan to rent a car and don’t know that you can get a car seat there, take a car seat with you.
+Most car rental companies have car seats, but you should confirm before your trip that there’s one available for your use.

 15. Bring Electronic Devices